- Testing Setup

 - Pressure Measurement Tools

-A manometer is the simplest of the pressure gauges and is a critical gauge for hobbyists to use to detect leaks and measure overall maximum vacuum that a blower can produce.
+A manometer is the simplest of the pressure gauges and is a critical gauge for small shops to use to detect leaks and measure overall maximum vacuum that a blower can produce.
 We start with a manometer to make sure we don't have so much pressure that it could damage our other more expensive gauges.
-Most manometers are simple tubes filled with colored water next to a ruler that measures total pressure in inches of water often referred to as water column or W.C. for short.
+Most manometers are simple looped tubes filled with colored water next to a ruler that measures total pressure in inches of water often referred to as water column or W.C. for short.
 Some manometers come as nice plastic machined instruments as pictured on the left, and others like my slack tube manometer pictured on the right are just a looped tube attached to a ruler.
-You can buy a simple one for a few dollars or get a top of the line digital unit.
+You can buy a simple one for a few dollars or get a top-of-the-line digital unit.
 Some make their own, but their inaccuracy and the low cost of a commercial one makes building your own a waste of time.
 All commercial manometers work equally well for measuring maximum static pressure (Max SP) if scaled roughly between -10" to 10" water column.
 With the bigger systems I test a -15" to 15" is ample.
 A manometer will measure the differential pressures we need to get CFM, but often lacks the needed accuracy for fine measurements.

 - Magnehelic® Gauge